Guidelines for the prevention and management of COVID-19 cases on board private leisure boats

-The maximum number of passengers allowed on board private leisure boats is equal to the number provided by the relevant legislation in force from time to time.
+The maximum number of passengers allowed on board private leisure boats is determined according to the formulas below:

 4. Register of passengers and health status

-All private leisure boats must keep a list of passengers and crew members, as stipulated by the provisions of Law 4256/2014 (published in the Official Government Gazette of the Hellenic Republic (FEK) A’ 92), and this list must also include a contact number that will be accessible for the next 14-day period.
+All private leisure boats must keep a list of passengers and crew members, as stipulated by the provisions of Law 4256/2014 (A’ 92), and this list must also include a contact number that will be accessible for the next 14-day period.
 This list of passengers must be available in electronic or printed form for inspection by port and health authorities.

-If a person on board the vessel manifests symptoms of COVID-19 infection (cough, fever, shortness of breath, rapid loss of taste (dysgeusia, ageusia) or smell), this must be recorded in the register of health status of persons on board and the emergency plan for management of a suspected COVID-19 case must subsequently be put into effect.
+If a person on board the vessel manifests symptoms of COVID-19 infection (sudden onset of illness with at least one of the following symptoms: cough, fever, shortness of breath), this must be recorded in the register of health status of persons on board and the emergency plan for management of a suspected COVID-19 case must subsequently be put into effect.